robertocommit/hive_questions/question_3.md

 I want my data to be clean because I aim to learn how to apply ML techniques to my data.

 At the moment I extract these information:
+ - company_name
- - job_createdat
+ - job_date
  - job_title
  - job_location
  - job_url

+I want to enrich my data cleaning them and extracting useful information.

 ### Country
 The first important step is to extract Country from the location.<br>
-In order to do so I am using Python, Pandas and a [fantastic dataset](http://www.geonames.org/) containings geo details of around 200K cities in the world.
+In order to do so I am using Python, Pandas and a [fantastic dataset](http://www.geonames.org/) containings geo details of around 200K cities in the world.<br>
-Each city has also the translation of their name in multiple langiages.
+The best part of the dataset is that each city has also the translation of their name in multiple langiages.

 ### Seniority
-The second step is to segment the data according to the seniority level of the position.
+The second step is to segment the data according to the seniority level of the position.<br>
 I want to classify if a job is dedicated to a Senior or Junior position.
 ```sql
 SELECT